Mass media in Myanmar: Under hardline military rule (1962–2010)

 After the March 1962 coup d'état, journalists quickly responded by forming the Burma Press Council to protect press freedom.
 Within a month however, several journalists were arrested and publications shut down.
 By 1988, the number of newspapers had decreased from 30 to 8.
 The media gradually became the monopoly of the military junta under Ne Win.

 The press environment remained tightly controlled in the country.
 Journalists were often harassed, arrested or jailed for reporting unfavourable news that reflected badly on the country or the regime.
 The media was also instructed to vilify opposition members.
 Burmese media acted as the mouthpiece for the regime, as when, during the anti-government protests in 2007, it labelled the protesters as "devils" and blamed foreign media for starting the protests.
 Several media outlets were closed down after refusing to publish propaganda.
 However, many outlets stopped publication as a mark of solidarity with the protesters.

 Subjects out of bounds for journalists included discussions of democracy, the legitimacy of the regime, political corruption, HIV/AIDS, the aftermath of natural disasters and the national football team losing, though some attempted to hide criticism amongst words or images.
 Because the media is restricted from reporting negative events in this way, it could often be unreliable.
 Words by opposition leader Aung San Suu Kyi were rarely covered in the media.
-Similarly, references to the United Nations were rare, as the junta viewed the organisation of trying to overthrow the regime.
+Similarly, references to the United Nations were rare, as the junta viewed the organisation as trying to overthrow the regime.

 The Burmese state-owned media also spoke ill of the governments of the United States, the United Kingdom, and the European Union.
 The Burmese government was wary of international media, and as a consequence, many news organisations were banned from reporting in the country.
 One senior general accused foreign media of "spreading lies" to undermine national unity.
 Some private media were allowed, though the government owns around 75% stake in it.

 In 2007 there were 20 news agencies based in Myanmar, including Agence France-Presse, the Associated Press, Reuters and Xinhua.
 Exiled media outlets such as the Democratic Voice of Burma based in Oslo, Norway, sought to promote civil society efforts and freedom of expression within Myanmar from abroad, while attempting to offer an uncensored perspective on Burmese affairs to the rest of the world.